stakx/ecma-335/docs/i.8.7-assignment-compatibility.md

  * *intermediate types* &ndash; only a subset of the built-in value types can be represented on the evaluation stack (§[I.12.1](#todo-missing-hyperlink)).
 Values of other built-in value types are translated to/from their intermediate type when loaded onto/stored from the evaluation stack.
 The intermediate types are a subset of the verification types plus the floating-point type _F_ (which is not a member of the above four subsets).

  * *transient types* &ndash; these are types which can only occur on the evaluation stack: boxed types, controlled-mutability managed pointer types, and the null type.
-Assignment compatibility for these types is defined by the verifier-assignable-to relation defined in §[III.1.8.1.2.3](#todo-missing-hyperlink).
+Assignment compatibility for these types is defined by the *verifier-assignable-to* relation defined in §[III.1.8.1.2.3](#todo-missing-hyperlink).
 The precise definitions of underlying type, reduced type, verification type and intermediate type are given below.

 > _End informative text._

-Treatment of floating-point types Floating-point values have two types; the nominal type, and the representation type.
+#### Treatment of floating-point types

+Floating-point values have two types; the nominal type, and the representation type.
 There are three floating-point types: `float32`, `float64` and `F`.
-A value of (nominal) type `float32` or `float64` may be represented by an implementation using a value of type F. See §[I.12.1.3](#todo-missing-hyperlink) for complete details.
+A value of (nominal) type `float32` or `float64` may be represented by an implementation using a value of type `F`.
+See §[I.12.1.3](#todo-missing-hyperlink) for complete details.
 Unless explicitly indicated any reference to floating-point types refers to the nominal type, in particular when referring to signatures (§[I.8.6.1](#todo-missing-hyperlink)) and assignment compatibility.
 Consequently when the assignment compatibility rules indicate that a floating-point representation may change based on the (nominal) types the representation types may already be the same and no change is actually performed.

+#### Notation

-Notation In the following definitions and relations:
+In the following definitions and relations:

  * _S_, _T_, _U_, _V_, _W_ represent arbitrary type expressions;